neilmendoza/ofxMovieExporter/README.md

 # Usage
 Declare exporter:

 ```cpp
 Apex::ofxMovieExporter movieExporter;
 ```

 Setup exporter, see ofxMovieExporter.h for further setup options:

 ```cpp
 movieExporter.setup();
 ```

 Start capturing:

 ```cpp
 movieExporter.record();
 ```

 Stop capturing:

 ```cpp
 movieExporter.stop();
 ```

 New movies will be saved to data folder each time **record()** then **stop()** are called named capture0.mp4, capture1.mp4 and so on.

-# Example
-To run the example, copy the movieExporterExample directory to a sub-directory of your apps folder.

 # Dependencies
 Addon is based on avlib version 371888c from git://git.videolan.org/ffmpeg.git